Sanyu-Joy/WandyoAI/README.md

 ##  Vision

 WandyoAI transforms the global research landscape by creating the world's first **AI Research Operating System**.
-We're building a platform where 10 million researchers worldwide can collaborate seamlessly, and 100 million curious minds can participate in advancing human knowledge.
+We are building a platform where 10 million researchers worldwide can collaborate seamlessly, and 100 million curious minds can participate in advancing human knowledge.

 **Our Mission**: Make AI research as accessible as creating a Google Doc, as collaborative as GitHub, and as powerful as a top-tier research lab.